secureboard10/libsecureboard/README.md

 * All handshake messages (except Certificate) are restricted to 475 bytes.

-* Client Certificates within the Certificate message are restricted to 475 bytes (for each certificate separately).
+* Client certificates within the Certificate message are restricted to 475 bytes (for each certificate separately).

 * Clients must support and offer the proprietary extension